Don Gorske: Diet

-Gorske commented in 2008 that his obsessive–compulsive disorder is what fuels his love of Big Macs, noting he also records when and where he eats his Big Macs in a notebook he always carries, and that he has kept every burger receipt in a box.
+Gorske commented in 2008 that his obsessive–compulsive disorder is what fuels his love of Big Macs, noting he also records when and where he eats his Big Macs in a notebook he always carries and that he has kept every burger receipt in a box.
+Gorske claims to skip breakfast, and the only other food he eats is a small evening snack such as ice cream, a fruit bar, or potato chips.
+Gorske also does not order any side dishes with his Big Macs and takes a six mile walk daily.
+His favorite food other than Big Macs used to be lobster, but in 2024, Gorske, said the last time he ate it was "over 28 years ago."

 On May 17, 2011, Gorske ate his 25,000th Big Mac at his favorite McDonald's restaurant in Fond du Lac.
 On his birthdays, he puts candles in a Big Mac like a cake, and when Christmas time comes around, he treats himself to more Big Macs while his family has more traditional Christmas food.
-He claims that since he ate his first Big Mac, there have only been eight separate days on which he did not eat a single Big Mac.
-One of these days was the day his mother died, and he did not eat a Big Mac to respect her request.
+He claims that since he ate his first Big Mac, there have only been eight days on which he did not eat a single Big Mac.
+One of these days was when his mother died, and he did not eat a Big Mac to respect her request.
 Other days included a "snow day" when McDonald's was unable to open due to snow, a Thanksgiving, days he was traveling and could not find a McDonald's, and various days Gorske had to stay at work past midnight.
 Gorske has since started keeping an "emergency stash" of Big Macs in his freezer for emergencies and snow days.

 Gorske ate his 30,000th Big Mac on May 4, 2018.
 On May 17, 2022, Gorske celebrated 50 years of eating Big Macs nearly every day since May 1972.

-Job and health

-Gorske worked as a correctional officer at Waupun Correctional Institution for 25 years, retiring in May 2011.
-Just prior to retirement, at his first doctor visit since 1985, his cholesterol level was 156 mg/dl, below the average of 208 mg/dl.
-He claims no known health issues and has not had other reason to visit a doctor.

-Appearances

-He appeared in the documentary Super Size Me.
-In the DVD extras for the film, it is revealed he works as a correctional officer.
-He also makes a cameo appearance in cartoon form in the film.

-In 2006, Gorske appeared as a contestant on the game show I've Got a Secret.
-Celebrity panelist Billy Bean was able to guess the Big Mac as Gorske's food of choice.

-On May 25, 2009, Gorske was featured on The Rachael Ray Show.

-To congratulate Gorske on eating his 25,000th Big Mac, he appeared on The Kyle & Jackie O Show on May 20, 2011, and Lopez Tonight on May 23, 2011.

-The Netflix series History 101 featured Gorske to start its 2020 episode examining fast food.
+By March 2024, Gorske had surpassed eating 34,000 Big Macs.